 The mildest cases of HIE may go with symptoms undetected and often resolve within 24 hours.
 Mild HIE may be characterized by poor feeding, excessive crying, irritability, or slightly increased muscle tone in the infant.
 More moderate HIE may cause lethargy, significantly low muscle tone, slow or absent reflexes, and even seizures.
 Infants with moderate HIE can recover or may end up with only mild disabilities.

 While overheating can cause more harm, researchers have actually developed a treatment that uses cold temperatures to treat infants with HIE.
 Hypothermia, or “cooling therapy,” can be used to drop the baby’s temperature and limit the amount of lasting damage to the brain.
 Studies have shown that babies that have suffered moderate to severe HIE and that undergo this hypothermia treatment have better outcomes.
 It is thought that the cold temperatures slow the death of brain cells and prevent the formation of toxic substances in the brain that cause damage.
-For this treatment the infant is cooled to about 33 degrees Celsius for 72 hours.
+For this treatment the infant is cooled to about 33 degrees Celsius (91 degrees Farenheit) for the first 72 hours.

 HIE can lead to serious consequences for a baby and the family.
 Severe brain damage can lead to lifelong disabilities that limit a child’s quality of life and that may cause stress, financial problems, and other issues for a family.
 If your child suffered because of HIE during labor and delivery, you need to know your rights.
 Advocate for your child to be diagnosed and treated as quickly as possible and to find out if someone’s negligence contributed to your child’s brain damage.
 Consult with a birth injury lawyer or legal team that can help you understand what your and your child’s rights are, how you can seek justice or compensation, and what steps you need to take next to best provide for your child.